Ch4m4/vite-fsd/readme.md

 - [Vite] - the fast and easy bundler.
 - [Feature-Sliced Design] - the powerful architecture for frontend projects.
 - [Vitest] - a vite powered testing framework.
-- [ESLint FSD rules] - The rules for FSD help ensure correct adherence to the architecture without pain.
+- [ESLint FSD rules] - the rules for FSD help ensure correct adherence to the architecture without pain.
 - [Typescript] - a strongly typed programming language that builds on JavaScript

 ## Installation